Conquering Trials, According to the Book of Job

 We won’t be living that long!
 But we will be blessed providing we live by His word and keep our hope in His promises.

-Things may be bleak now and you may encounter many more trials, but as long as we repent and stand firm in the faith, we can conquer and survive, not only that, we will be blessed!
+Things may be bleak now and you may encounter many more trials, but as long as you repent and stand firm in the faith, you can conquer and survive, not only that, you will be blessed too!